 “Only one out of every 1,000 patients is actually in a big hospital.
 Traditional medical schools focus 90 percent of their training on the 1 percent of patients in the hospital environment.
 We’re changing the focus of medical education to align with where the patients are.”

-—Dawn DeWitt, MD, MSC, MACP, FRACP, vice dean of student and faculty experience
+—Dawn DeWitt, MD, MSC, MACP, FRACP, associate dean of clinical education, Spokane campus

 For citizens of Washington